aurora-cossairt/MSU-Astro/README.md

 Welcome to my website!
 Please enjoy these fun visualizations that illustrate what's happening in plasma turbulence simulations.

-### What is Plasma Turbulence?

-Let's take it one word at a time.

-**Plasma** is gas that's been broken down into positively charged ions and negatively charged electrons.
-In our research group, we treat plasma as if it were a fluid (like water or air).
-We don't focus on the atomic level physics.

-**Turbulence** is irregular motion of fluid particles.
-If you've ever flown on a plane, walked along the surf, or even stirred a cup of coffee, you've experienced turbulence.

-So, **plasma turbulence** describes irregular movement of plasma particles.

-### Why do we care?

-Because plasma turbulence is everywhere!
-The vast majority of our universe consists of plasma particles, and these particles do not like to sit still.
-Plasma turbulence is believed to play a key role in many interesting astrophysical phenomena, including star and galaxy formation, and cosmic ray acceleration.

 Here is a gif showing density in an MHD simulation.
 The streamlines show the magnetic field lines.

 ![](MHD-256.gif)